 Probabilistic Mixture Modeling

-will beS; distractor object’s colorSC; distractor object’s colorrandom Errors made towards the distractor object’s color will be assigned a positive sign, and errors made away from the distractor object’s color will be assigned a negative sign.
+Using probabilistic mixture modeling, memory responses will be characterized according to one of four underlying distributions: a target distribution (responses around the correct color), a swap distribution (S; responses around the distractor object’s color), a swap-comparison distribution (SC; responses around the color 180 degrees away from the distractor object’s color), and a random guessing distribution (uniform responding across all colors).
+Errors made towards the distractor object’s color will be assigned a positive sign, and errors made away from the distractor object’s color will be assigned a negative sign.
 In this way, we may observe a mean shift in the target distribution wherein responses are either towards or away from the distractor object’s color.
-We can therefore characterize shift errors (i.e., attraction or repulsion from the distractor color; μ ≠ 0) as well as swap errors (i.e., misremembering the original color as the distractor color; S > SC).
+We can therefore characterize shift errors (attraction or repulsion from the distractor color; μ ≠ 0) as well as swap errors (misremembering the original color as the distractor color; S > SC).

 The probability distribution can be expressed as